-This is a classic Chilean cake, this actual recipe is from my great aunt, she used to bake this cake for my birthday as a present.
-She usually makes this cake at least a day in advance and it taste great for 3-4 days.
+Thousand Layers Cake is the most traditional Chilean cake; this actual recipe is from my great aunt, she used to bake this cake for my birthday as a present.
+She usually makes this cake at least a day in advance, and it tastes great for 3-4 days.

-The most traditional filling is Dulce de Leche and walnuts, but pastry cream and whipped cream are also popular.
-Not to sweet jams like plum or rhubarb are also great.
+The most traditional filling is Dulce de Leche and walnuts, but pastry cream and whipped cream are also used.
+Not too sweet jams like plum or rhubarb are also excellent.

 Maybe you will also like this recipe: Easy Dulce de Leche Flan